Jo Bostock MBE

 Over a period of 10 years Liz was a trustee and Vice Chair of the Board of Stonewall, where she had board leadership for their workplace programmes.
 She was recognised in the 2013 New Year’s Honours when she was made Officer of the Order of the British Empire (OBE) for services to Lesbian, Gay, Bisexual and Transgender equality in the workplace.

-Throughout her career, she has worked with senior leaders, managers and teams to equip them to build an inclusive culture which then improves organisational performance.
+Jenny Barrow has been working in the field of Inclusion & Diversity for over 15 years.
+Throughout her career, she has worked with senior leaders, managers and teams to equip them to build inclusive cultures, ultimately leading

-Until recently Jenny was Head of Corporate Responsibility for the Financial Conduct Authority, a role she held for 4 years.
-She developed and implemented the regulator’s Diversity & Inclusion strategy which included responsibility for discharging the FCA’s duties under the Public Sector Equality Duty.
+Jenny was Head of Corporate Responsibility for the Financial Conduct Authority, a role she held for over 4 years.
+She developed and implemented the regulator’s DEI strategy which included responsibility for discharging the FCA’s duties under the Public Sector Equality Duty.

 Previously, Jenny spearheaded the Diversity & Inclusion function at the global law firm Baker McKenzie.

 Jenny is member of the Advisory Group Fair By Design, a movement dedicated to ending the poverty premium and is the DEI advisor to the Shipping & Maritime sector’s Diversity Study Group.
 She is also a Trustee of the Alternative Learning Trust, a multi-academy trust for Pupil Referral Units (PRUs), Alternative Provision, and specialist settings.